 Grammarly helps students on almost every level.
 While elementary school students may be able to forgo the tool, especially since the goal of their writing is to boost their English language learning, high school students and college students can both benefit.
 Professional writers, bloggers, and even influencers can all improve grammar and readability with this tool.

 In many ways, using Grammarly is akin to using an editor or proofreader.
 It catches grammar mistakes you might have overlooked and helps you turn in the best work you can.
+You may be wondering, do professionals use Grammarly?

 What Does Grammarly Do for Students?